Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Numerical framework

 Before we present the different approaches for parallel time-stepping, let us illustrate the two-scale approach by a first numerical example.
 Therefore, we use the simple ODE growth model introduced in~\cref{sec:ODE},~\cref{reaction}.
 The test configuration introduced here will be used in~\cref{sec:parallel} as well.

 Concerning the geometry we use a two-dimensional channel of length $10$\,cm and an initially constant width $\omega(0)$ of $2$\,cm as illustrated in~\cref{fig:conf}.
 The solid parts on the top and bottom corresponding to the arterial wall have an initial thickness of $1$\,cm each.
 Fluid density and viscosity are given by $\rho_f=1\,\text{g}/\text{cm}^3$ and $\nu_f=0.04\,\text{cm}^2/\text{s}$, respectively.
 The growth parameters are set to $\sigma_0=30 \frac{\text{g\,cm}}{\text{s}^2}$ and $\alpha=5\cdot 10^{-7}\frac{1}{\text{s}}$, which yields a realistic time-scale for the arterial plaque growth, see~\cite{FreiRichter2020}.
-The solid parameters are $\rho_s=1\,\text{g}/\text{cm}^3$, $\mu_s=10^4$, and $\lambda_s=4\cdot 10^4\,\text{dyne}/\text{cm}^2$.
+The solid parameters are $\rho_s=1\,\text{g}/\text{cm}^3$, $\mu_s=10^4\,{\refone \text{dyne}/\text{cm}^2}$, and $\lambda_s=4\cdot 10^4\,\text{dyne}/\text{cm}^2$.
 As an inflow boundary condition, we prescribe a pulsating velocity inflow profile on $\Gamma_f^\text{in}$ given by

-The symmetry of the configuration can be exploited in order to reduce computational cost by simulating only on the lower half of the computational domain and imposing the symmetry condition $\vt_f\cdot \nt=0,\, \tau^T\sigmat_f \nt =0$ on the symmetry boundary $\Gamma_{\text{sym}}$, where $\tau$ denotes a tangential vector.
+{\refone Here, ${\cal P} = 1$\,s is the period of a single heartbeat.} The symmetry of the configuration can be exploited in order to reduce computational cost by simulating only on the lower half of the computational domain and imposing the symmetry condition $\vt_f\cdot \nt=0,\, \tau^T\sigmat_f \nt =0$ on the symmetry boundary $\Gamma_{\text{sym}}$, where $\tau$ denotes a tangential vector.

-We discretize the FSI problem (Variational formulation~\ref{short-scale}) in time using the backward Euler method.
+We discretize the FSI problem (\cref{short-scale}) in time using the backward Euler method.
 For discretizing the ODE growth model, we use the forward Euler method, which results in

 For spatial discretization, we use biquadratic ($Q_2$) equal-order finite elements for all variables and LPS stabilization~\cite{BeckerBraack2001} for the fluid problem.
 Our mesh, containing both fluid and solid, consists of 160 rectangular grid cells; this corresponds to a total of 3\,157 degrees of freedom.
 The time-step sizes are chosen as $\delta \tau=0.02$\,s and $\delta t=0.3$ days; the tolerance for periodicity of the micro-scale problem as $\epsilon_p=10^{-3}$.
 All the computational results have been obtained with the finite element library Gascoigne3d~\cite{Gascoigne}.
 We use a fully monolithic approach for the FSI problem following Frei, Richter \& Wick~\cite{FreiRichterWick2016, RichterBuch}.